shopsys/monorepo-tools/UPGRADE.md

 * upgrade only your composer dependencies and follow instructions
 * check all instructions in all sections, any of them could be relevant for you
-* if you want update your project with the changes from [shopsys/project-base], you should follow the *(low priority)* instructions or cherry-pick from the repository whatever is relevant for you but we do not recommend rebasing or merging everything because the changes might not be compatible with your project as it probably evolves in time
+* if you want update your project with the changes from [shopsys/project-base], you should cherry-pick from the repository whatever is relevant for you but we do not recommend rebasing or merging everything because the changes might not be compatible with your project as it probably evolves in time
-* instructions marked as *(low priority)* are not vital and can be done last and we recommend to perform them as well during upgrading as it might ease your work in the future
 * upgrade locally first.
 After you fix all issues caused by the upgrade, commit your changes and then continue with upgrading application on a server
 * upgrade one version at a time:
     * Start with a working application